gabriellebeaudry/comp426_minesweeper/README.md

 # comp426_minesweeper
-Assignment for COMP 426 Web Development: Minesweeper Game
+This is an assignment to code the Minesweeper game for COMP 426 (Web Development).